-If you plan to come to China to teach English with GT Union anytime in the near future, awesome!
+If you plan to come to China to teach English with Top Notch ESL anytime in the near future, awesome!
 But moving to a new country is going to be challenging no matter where you live.
 Here are a few tips specifically for China expats to make your first year in China easier.

 Live with a roommate

 Your first few months or so in China will be way more fun and less difficult if you have a roommate, preferably a Chinese roommate.
 They can help with all kinds of practical problems like paying the utilities or you cell phone bill, dealing with the local police station, explaining problems at work, and deciphering Chinese signs and messages.

 More importantly, they can take you to the best places to eat and explore in your town!
 And if they’re kind enough, also teach you a little Chinese.
 Living with a Chinese roommate for your first few months will make your transition to China life, seamless.